KDE/documentation-docs-kdenlive-org/user_interface/monitors/project_monitor_rightclick.rst

 Project Monitor - Right Click menu
 ==================================

 These are the menu items that are available when you right click a clip in the :ref:`monitors`.
 These actions effect the clip that is currently selected in the timeline.
 Similar menu items are available from a Right click menu in the clip monitor.
-However clip monitor menu items effect the currently selected clip on the project tree.
+However clip monitor menu items effect the currently selected clip on the project bin.

 .. contents::